letizhamiguel-cyber/ECE-2112-PA-1/README.md

 **A. WORD ROTATION PROBLEM**

 Create a function that moves the first character of the string to the end while keeping all remaining characters in their original order.
-The function shall be named rotate_word(), and the capitalization of every character shall be preserved.

 The following functions and methods were used in this problem: